We have awarded funding to 4 very exciting new projects through the Community Innovation Fund but still have spaces for a few more!

 Full application form for Citywide projects (up to £30,000) – Citywide Funding

-The deadline for both funding applications has been extended by one week to 4pm Friday 3rd May 2019.
-Completed application forms should be returned to Katie White – firstname.lastname@example.org
+A second funding round has been created – opening Tuesday 14th May with a deadline for both funding applications of 4pm Friday 7th June 2019.
+Completed application forms should be returned to Katie White – email@example.com

 Check our news page for updates or contact Katie White to talk through – firstname.lastname@example.org